-List the fair market value of the stocks or bonds.
-The fair market value of a stock or bond (whether listed or unlisted) is the mean between the highest and lowest selling prices quoted on the valuation date.
-If only the closing selling prices are available, then the fair market value is the mean between the quoted closing selling price on the valuation date and on the trading day before the valuation date.
-To figure the fair market value if there were no sales on the valuation date:
+List the fair market value (FMV) of the stocks or bonds.
+The FMV of a stock or bond (whether listed or unlisted) is the mean between the highest and lowest selling prices quoted on the valuation date.
+If only the closing selling prices are available, then the FMV is the mean between the quoted closing selling price on the valuation date and on the trading day before the valuation date.

+To figure the FMV if there were no sales on the valuation date:

 - 1. Find the mean between the highest and lowest selling prices on the nearest trading date before and the nearest trading date after the valuation date.
 Both trading dates must be reasonably close to the valuation date. - 2.
-Prorate the difference between the mean prices to the valuation date.
+Prorate the difference between the mean prices to the valuation date. - 3.
+Add or subtract (whichever applies) the prorated part of the difference to or from the mean price figured for the nearest trading date before the valuation date.